CS

 Who Should Buy Which?

-Buy the Hyundai i30 Sedan if: You want the lower entry price, need more boot space, need stronger towing, or prefer Hyundai's approach to design and ownership experience.
+Buy the Hyundai i30 Sedan if: You want the lower entry price, need stronger towing, or prefer Hyundai's approach to design and ownership experience.

 The Verdict

-This is genuinely close.
-The Honda Accord and Hyundai i30 Sedan trade blows across the spec sheet, and neither runs away with an outright win.
-The Honda Accord will save you roughly $598 a year in fuel.
+The Honda Accord takes 3 of 5 key spec categories.
+The Honda Accord will save you roughly $513 a year in fuel.
+If boot space matters, the Honda Accord has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions